rschmehl/awesco.eu/content/consortium/partner11/index.md

 ---
 title: ETH Zurich
-summary: The Swiss Federal Institute of Technology Zurich (ETH Zurich) is one of the world’s leading universities for technology and the natural sciences.
-It has nearly 18,000 students from over 110 different countries, of whom 3,900 are doctoral students.
-21 Nobel Laureates have studied, taught or conducted research at ETH Zurich.
+summary: The Swiss Federal Institute of Technology Zurich is one of the world’s leading universities for technology and the natural sciences.
+The 2018 QS World University Rankings places EPFL on position 12 in the world across all fields.
 authors: ["roy-smith"]
 tags:
 - Academia